zorael/prntscget/README.md

 # `prnt.sc` get

 This command-line program downloads your Lightshot ([`prnt.sc`](https://prnt.scr)) gallery and saves it to disk.
-It is very slow by default so as to be dead certain not to trigger rate-limiting measures; it's meant to be run over a period of hours or even days.
-The delays between images [can be specified](#but-downloading-takes-ages) when running the program (default values are naturally subject to tweaking; feedback appreciated).
 An interrupted run will be resumed on next execution.

 Heavily inspired by [Wipie/LightShotGalleryDownloader-CLI](https://github.com/Wipie/LightShotGalleryDownloader-CLI).